 Utilizing a strong interdisciplinary approach in genetics, neurobiology, psychology, brain imaging and psychiatry, the Center’s main research aim is to understand the origins of the social, communicative, and language deficits demonstrated by individuals with autism and related disorders.
 CART is also proud of its outreach to families and community practitioners, building strong partnerships with members of the autism community.

 Visit CART Parents & Family page if interested in participating in our research studies.
-Call Maya Lazar at 310-794-4008 for information about our Autism Evaluation Clinic.
+Call Maya Lazar at 310-794-4008 for information about our Child and Adult Neurodevelopmental Clinic.